 You'll find a great mixture of national, international, and local talent.

 Jay Leno got his start here, as did Dane Cook, Denis Leary, Conan O'Brien, Paula Poundstone, Lenny Clarke, Janeane Garofalo, and a long list of others.

 And if you have a flair for making others laugh, head to a club with an open mic.
 Who knows, you may be the next top attraction!

 Get ready to enjoy the improv, the stand up comics, comic ensembles, and more.

 Comedy show covers typically run much less than theater tickets - usually around $15-$30 - so a night of laughs is both fun and affordable.

-Ticketed shows for big-name performers will run more - but look for discount, half-price, and occasionally comp tickets on Goldstar.
+Ticketed shows for big-name performers will run more - but check Goldstar for discount, half-price, and complementary tickets.